Where are you from and what brought you to London?

-Sid Bryan: That’s it.
-We’ve just done a collaboration with Sibling as well with Brit artists Tim Noble and Sue Webster, the Puny Undernourished Kid and the Girlfriend from Hell sweaters.
+Sid Bryan: We’ve done a collaboration with Sibling as well with Brit artists Tim Noble & Sue Webster, the Puny Undernourished Kid and the Girlfriend from Hell sweaters.

-Joe Bates: They are local artists, they’re recognised worldwide and respected very highly.
-They live around the corner, I’ve known them for a long time and so it’s nice to bring it in, to sort of tie in people that you’ve known socially and then bring our work together as well.
+Joe Bates: They are local artists, they’re recognized worldwide and respected very highly.
+They live around the corner.
+I’ve known them for a long time and so it’s nice to tie in people that you’ve known socially, then bring our work together as well.